mikegrudic/jaco/README.md

 ## Installation

-Clone the repo and run `pip install .` from the directory.
+Clone the repo and run `pip install .` from the directory, or install the latest release from pypi via `pip install reaxion`.

 # Quickstart: Collisional Ionization Equilibrium